at-wr/Outspire/README.md

 ## License

 Outspire is licensed under the MIT license.

-The licenses for other open-source third-party packages are listed [here](./THIRD_PARTY_LICENSES).
+All open-source third-party package licenses are maintained in [Outspire/Resources/ThirdPartyLicenses.txt](Outspire/Resources/ThirdPartyLicenses.txt).